russellmoss/reading/timeseries_confidence_detailed_walkthrough.md

 - Even days with zero activity need a row
 - This ensures smooth lines without gaps

-**Statistical Context:**
-This creates our temporal domain - the continuous timeline over which we'll interpolate values.
-In time series analysis, having complete temporal coverage is crucial for proper visualization and preventing misleading gaps.

 ---

 ## CTE 2: Funnel_With_Flags - Foundation Data {#cte2}